VimalaMoger/CRUDApp/README.md

 #### Lessons learned

-TypedQuery are designed for SELECT queries which return results whereas UPDATE queries do not return results.
+ - TypedQuery are designed for SELECT queries which return results
+    - UPDATE queries do not return results.
 Instead of using a TypedQuery, we can use a standard Query and execute it with executeUpdate().

-@DataJpaTest doesn’t load service bean, if needed, can manually instantiate the service class in the test setup.
+ - @DataJpaTest doesn’t load service bean, if needed, can manually instantiate the service class in the test setup.

-@DataJpaTest includes @Transactional by default
+ - @DataJpaTest includes @Transactional by default

-Difference between spring.jpa.hibernate.ddl-auto: create and create-drop
+ - Difference between spring.jpa.hibernate.ddl-auto: create and create-drop
     - create: It drops all the tables first then creates new schema when the application starts.
 The schema saved after the application stops.
     - create-drop: Similar to create, it drops all the tables first then creates new schema when the application starts and drops again when application ends.
 The schema is removed when the application stops.

-Update and Validate:
+ - Update and Validate:
     - Update: It does not create or drop any table, but uses the existing tables to add columns or constraints.
 The schema saved after the application stops.
     - Validate - Hibernate checks the database schema against the entity mappings but does not modify or create the schema

-Difference between persist() and merge() in Persistence Context
+ - Difference between persist() and merge() in Persistence Context
     - Merge returns the managed instance that the state was merged with.
 Any changes made after the merge is not part of transaction unless we call merge again
     - Persist takes an entity instance, adds it to the context and makes that instance managed (i.e. future updates to the entity will be tracked)

-@ControllerAdvice annotation was first introduced in Spring 3.2
+ - @ControllerAdvice annotation was first introduced in Spring 3.2

-The difference between using ResponseEntity and a simple class object as a return value
+ - The difference between using ResponseEntity and a simple class object as a return value
     - ResponseEntity allows us to customize the HTTP Responses like error message, staus code and so on.
 It gives us complete control over what is sent back to the client.
     - A simple class object return suffices to default HTTP behavior, limited to default error handling, no customizable

-How to reset shared state between tests - run all tests together fails, passes when they run individually
+ - How to reset shared state between tests - error running all tests together fails when tests run individually
     - Add the @DirtiesContext annotation, but provide it with the AFTER_EACH_TEST_METHOD classMode
     - @DirtiesContext(classMode = DirtiesContext.ClassMode.AFTER_EACH_TEST_METHOD)

-How to retrieve id from row saved in em.persist(entity)  EntityManager em
+ - How to retrieve id from row saved in em.persist(entity)  EntityManager em

     - The ID is only guaranteed to be generated at flush time.
 Persisting an entity only makes it "attached" to the persistence context.
 So, either flush the entity manager explicitly:
     - Ex:
           ```em.persist(student);
           em.flush();
           return student.getId();